DataChefHQ/aws-data-landing-zone/docs/rough-docs/default-notification/default-notification.md

 # Default notifications in Slack

-To facilitate communication regarding the Data Landing Zone there are default "channels" that can send notifications to be delivered to the application's team.
-The "channels" are configured to use email or Slack notification.
-For slack messages these are sent to an SNS topic that is delivered to a ChatBot and then it gets sent to Slack Channels.
+To facilitate communication regarding the **Data Landing Zone** there are default "channels" that can send notifications to be delivered to the application's team.
+The "channels" are configured to use **email** or **Slack notification**.
+For Slack messages these are sent to an **SNS topic** that is delivered to a **ChatBot** and then it gets sent to **Slack Channels**.
 These channels are created and configured by the user first.
-The notfication settings are then configured in the DLZ using default notification settings at the organization level, or can be set and overridden at the account level.
+The notfication settings are then configured in the **DLZ** using default notification settings at the organization level, or can be set and overridden at the account level.

 ## To use email notifications

-If you want to use email notifications, you need to create a configuration in the DLZ that creates these "channels" for teams so that they can get notified by just sending a message to an SNS topic.
-This will then be delivered to the email subscriptions for the SNS topic.
+If you want to use email notifications, you need to create a configuration in the **DLZ** that creates these "channels" for teams so that they can get notified by just sending a message to an **SNS topic**.
+This will then be delivered to the email subscriptions for the **SNS topic**.
 To setup email notfication using AWS guide use this link: [setting up email notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-email-notifications.html).
-Its important to note that the email address must be verified before it can be used in the DLZ.
+Its important to note that the email address must be verified before it can be used in the **DLZ**.

-## To use slack notifications
+## To use Slack notifications

 For the Data Landing Zone, each account will need to be configured with a Slack channel.
 For an AWS account to be able to send notifications to Slack, it must be approved in the Slack workspace.
-You must manually connect slack and the aws account(s) before deploying the DLZ.
+You must manually connect Slack and the aws account(s) before deploying the DLZ.

-To follow along using AWS guide use this link: [setting up slack](https://docs.aws.amazon.com/chatbot/latest/adminguide/slack-setup.html)
+To follow along using AWS guide use this link: [setting up Slack](https://docs.aws.amazon.com/chatbot/latest/adminguide/Slack-setup.html)

 ### 1. Navigate to the AWS Chatbot Console